 The following table lists some of the commonly used intrinsics that are supported by Arm Compiler 5 and shows whether Arm Compiler 6 supports them or provides an alternative.
-If there is no support Arm Compiler 6, you must replace them with suitable inline assembly instructions or calls to the standard library.
+If there is no support in Arm Compiler 6, you must replace them with suitable inline assembly instructions or calls to the standard library.
 To use the intrinsic in Arm Compiler 6, you must include the appropriate header file.
-For more information on the ACLE intrinsics, see the Arm® C Language Extensions.
+The ACLE intrinsics that are supported by Arm Compiler 5 are described in the Arm® C Language Extensions 2.1.
+For more information on the ACLE intrinsics that are supported by Arm Compiler 6, see the latest Arm® C Language Extensions.